FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/user-roles.md

 # **User Roles and Actors**

-This document outlines the key user roles and actors within the QuestLearn ecosystem.
+This document outlines the key user roles and actors within the RogueLearn ecosystem.

 *   **Student (Player):** The primary user of the application.
 They create a character, pursue a personalized quest line based on their academic and career goals, manage their notes, and interact with the gamified elements of the platform.